"Oz Vessalius! Your sin... is your very existence!"

 Oz, especially back when he was B-Rabbit, being forced to kill and destroy when all he wanted to do was to protect Alice.

 Some Illegal Contractors are this, as Chains are drawn to the most desperate of people willing to do anything to change the past.
 Oz invokes this trope after encountering the Flower Girl, wondering what could have made such a young girl so desperate.
-Likewise, Grimm, Break and Miss Sinclair were also this.
+Likewise, William West, Break and Miss Sinclair were also this.

 The Will of the Abyss is yandere for Jack and knows it - that's why she has Alice use B-Rabbit's power to destroy her memories of him during the confrontation at Sablier.
 She realizes that, as long as she has memories of him, she'll always love him and will end up hurting others in her quest to get to him.